rdlopes/WebHere/README.md

 ## Limitations

+* The Travis CI build configuration is missing code signing to properly complete.
 * At this moment only GET and POST REST methods have been tested.
 * Please pay attention to the legal issues when peforming web scraping.